gordon-cs/Project-Phoenix/README.md

 If an RCI has a GordonID, it is a normal rci.
 If it’s GordonID column is NULL, it is a common area rci.|
 -------------------------------------------------------------------------------------------------------|

-RciComponent: In the spirit of the paper rci, each rci is made up of different components.
+RoomComponentType: In the spirit of the paper rci, each rci is made up of different components.
 These components can then be associated with damages through the Damage table.

+RciType: The different types of Rcis we might have

+RciTypeRoomComponentTypeMap: A mappipng table between the RciType and RoomComponentType tables.

 _Stored Procedures:_

 We only have one stored procedure.
 Normally, we would try to keep business logic outside the database, but this query was too complex to write through c#.
 This stored procedure is used to determine if any new rcis need to be created.
 A more in-depth explanation will be given in the Rci Generation section.

 #### Authentication
 Authentication is the process of determining that the user has a valid identity.
 To help us determine validity, Gordon maintains a directory of all its users and resources.
 This directory is accessible via the LDAP (Lightweight Directory Access Protocol).

 _So how does this happen in our application?_
 When the user gets to the login page and inputs some credentials, the credentials are sent via LDAP to Gordon’s user directory.
 Given a username and a password, the Gordon directory can determine if the user is real and their password is correct.
 The result of this validation is sent back to our application.
-If the user is validated, a JWT (Json Web Token) iis created for the user and stored in a cookie.
+If the user is validated, a JWT (Json Web Token) is created for the user and stored in a cookie.
 You can read about JWTs [here](https://jwt.io/introduction/).
 In short, these tokens are a secure way to reliably establish the identity of the user on the server on each request.

 _Where is the code that does this?_